Wind-WindKids/winding/samples/sophieandwind/winter.md

 inside_the_egull: page, portrait-oriented
 --
 @text: small
-"How can I learn to fly it?”
+“Can I see inside?
+Can I sit in it?”
 Sophie asked, eyes bright.
-"Can I get in?"

 “Sure — but it’s tied down.
 There'll be no flying today.”